commonsuppliz/DiskQuotaCleanup/README.md

 # DiskQuotaCleanup is a tiny utility to cleanup unused big folder to reduce disk usage
-This is developed for self-study to learn Eto.Forms (.Net Open-Souce Cross-Platform) library (<a href="https://github.com/picoe/Eto">https://github.com/picoe/Eto</a>) developed by @cwensley
+This is developed for self-study to learn Eto.Forms library.

 This project is beta and under development (not maintained well).

-DiskQuotaCleanup can run in Windows (Wpf), MacOS, and Linux (cross-platform).
+DiskQuotaCleanup can run in Windows, MacOS, and Linux (cross-platform).

 DiskQuotaCleanup can
 1) Summarize the disk usage for selected folder.